iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 >   The BLE-Keying-Material.KEK-ID is a constant that is configured through an out-of-band mechanism.
 The same value is configured on both the RADIUS client and server.
-If no BLE-Keying-Material.KEK-ID is configured, then the field is set to
+If no BLE-Keying-Material.KEK-ID TLV-Type is signalled, then the field is set to
 0. If only a single KEK is configured for use between a given RADIUS client and server, then 0 can be used as the default value.

 TLV-Length:

->  16 octets
+>  18 octets

 ### BLE-Keying-Material.KM-Type